Logic of Hypotheses: from Zero to Full Knowledge in Neurosymbolic Integration: To Differentiable Computational Graphs

 The simplest way to discretize the weights is to use the thresholding function $\rho$ defined in \eqref{eq:thresholding_function}.
-Hence, for any tuple of weights $(w_1, \dots, w_n)\in [0,1]^n$ associated to a choice operator $[F_1,\dots,F_n]$, we want to impose that $w_{i}>0.5$ for one and only one $i$.
+Hence, for any tuple of weights $(w_1, \dots, w_n)\in [0,1]^n$ associated to a choice operator $[\Phi_1,\dots,\Phi_n]$, we want to impose that $w_{i}>0.5$ for one and only one $i$.
 Instead of storing the weights $w_i$ directly, let us associate to each of them the actual learnable parameter $z_i$, which can take any real value.
 The differentiable operations for deriving the weights $w_i$ from these parameters are the following: \begin{enumerate} \item To escape local minima in the optimization procedure, at each \emph{forward step of training}, add random noise to the parameters: $z_i' \coloneqq z_i + n_i$ with $n_i \sim Gumbel(0, \beta)$ and $\beta$ being an hyperparameter. \item Let $\bar z'$ be the mean of the two largest $z_i'$ values, and subtract it to each $z_i'$.
 By construction, all points $z_i'$ but the largest lie on the left of $\bar z'$.\footnote{The probability of the two largest values coinciding is negligible, especially after adding the continuous Gumbel noise.
-Moreover, this happening would affect only the extraction of hard rules, not the optimization procedure (which would continue to change the parameters, eventually breaking the tie).} Hence, one and only one among the shifted values $z_i'' \coloneqq z_i' - \bar z'$ is positive. \item Apply the sigmoid function: $w_i \coloneqq \sigma (z_i''/T)=\frac{\exp(z_i''/T)}{1+\exp(z_i''/T)}$, with the temperature $T$ being an hyperparameter. \end{enumerate}
+Moreover, this happening would affect only the extraction of hard rules, not the optimization procedure (which would continue to change the parameters, eventually breaking the tie).} Hence, one and only one among the shifted values $z_i'' \coloneqq z_i' - \bar z'$ is positive. \item Apply the sigmoid function: $w_i {\coloneqq} \sigma (z_i''/T){=}\frac{\exp(z_i''/T)}{1+\exp(z_i''/T)}$, with the temperature $T$ being an hyperparameter. \end{enumerate}

 The application of the sigmoid function ensures that the weights are in the interval $[0,1]$.
 Moreover, because of the second step, one and only one logit $z_i''$ is positive, so exactly one weight $w_i$ is greater than $0.5$.
-This procedure for producing weights $w_i$ from the $z_i$'s is an adaptation of the Gödel trick with categorical variables \citep{Godel_trick}, and is further discussed in Appendix \ref{app:godeltrick}.
+This procedure for producing weights $w_i$ from the $z_i$'s is an adaptation of the Gödel trick with categorical variables \cite{Godel_trick}.